ArjunReddy07/wind-stf/docs/thesis/md/background.md

 ### 2.3.3 Forecasting Approaches

-getting better results – general approach: minimizing residuals, by  using a partition of the available historical data for updating (iteratively or not) the model parameters configuration towards one that either (a) maximizes the likelihood of this configuration or (b) minimizes a loss function.
-The likelihood is defined as the relative number of ways that a configuration of model parameters can produce the provided data (\cite{mcelreath2020rethinking}).
-In contrast, loss functions quantify the deviation between predicted and ground truth values.
+In general, forecasting approaches, statistical or machine learning-based, attain models by minimizing the forecast errors on the training set.
+This optimization process, often iterative, uses an optimization algorithm to update the model parameters configuration towards one that either (a) maximizes their likelihood or  (b) minimizes a loss function on the training set.

+The likelihood is, in essence, the relative number of ways that a configuration of model parameters can produce the provided data (\cite{mcelreath2020rethinking}).
+In contrast, loss functions summarize the distribution of forecast errors, much like accuracy metrics.
+Loss functions are subject to an additional requirement, however, which is their suitability  as objective function in the convex optimization underlying most of model inferencing schemes.
+Therefore, although it is important that the objective function guiding the model inference is coherent with the metrics used for evaluating the models, they do not have to coincide.
 The Mean Squared Error (MSE, \ref{eq-mse}) is a typical choice for a loss function for continuous-type responses, as it accounts for both bias and variance errors, besides exhibiting smoothness amenable to convex optimization (\cite{goodfellow2016deep}).
 $$
 MSE = \frac{1}{N}\sum_{t=1}^N e^2_t
 $$
-ew of the methods reviewed in this work.
-We start by presenting simple forecasting methods[¹], which are often used as baselines for other methods (\cite{hyndman2018principles}.
+\ref{methods-overview} provides an overview of the approaches reviewed in this work.
+We start by presenting simple forecasting approaches[¹], which are often used as baselines for other approaches (\cite{hyndman2018principles}.

 [^1]: Analogous to Murphy in \cite{murphy2012probabilistic}, we draw distinctions between the concepts of method, model, and model inference algorithm.
 A method can specify (1) how training data is used to generate a model (training, model inference, i.e., inference of its parameters) and (2) how a generated model uses its parameters and its input to make a prediction (inference).
 We denote by a model any unique configuration of parameters in a space defined by a method.
 Equivalently, a model represents a response surface (deterministic model) or the distribution of the response conditional on its inputs (probabilistic model).